Quiet Work

 Summary of Quiet Work

 - “Quiet Work” As a Representative of Hard Work: The poet opens the poem with a bang, seeking Nature’s attention after personifying it.
-Arnold has used an apostrophe to call Nature to have permission to learn just one lesson and that lesson is that although the world announces loudly how to keep with two duties, the main point is that the great work is never achieved in this way.
+In his work, Matthew Arnold used an apostrophe to beseech Nature for the chance to learn a key lesson — that despite society’s emphasis on managing two responsibilities, genuine achievement is never attained in this manner.
 It is rather done in silence and quietness.
-There is not much noise, no rivals, no haste, and no announcements.
+There is no noise, no rivals, no haste, and no announcements to be heard.
 Although there is a great noise on this earth such as “discords ring” yet such ministers do not care about these things.
-They complete their work in perfect silence while the world blames this or that person for the failure of the laborers and other such excuses.
-Yet great people continue working in silence.
+In a complete absence of noise, they flawlessly finish their work while the world attributes the failure of the laborers to specific individuals and other justifications.
+However, extraordinary individuals diligently work in silence.

-literary devices are literary tools essential for poetic or prose writing.
-The objective is to make the poetic piece beautiful and enchanting.
+literary devices are crucial instruments in crafting poetic or prose compositions, adding beauty and enchantment to the piece.
 The analysis of these devices in the poem as given below shows this fact.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “One lesson, Nature, let me learn of thee”, /i/ in “Man’s fitful uproar mingling with his toil” and /a/ in “laborers that shall not fail, when man is gone.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /e/ in “One lesson, Nature, let me learn of thee”, the sound of /i/ in “Man’s fitful uproar mingling with his toil” and the sound of /a/ in “laborers that shall not fail, when man is gone”.

 - Anaphora: The poem shows the use of anaphora as the repetition of “One lesson…” in the first two verses.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ in and /n/ “One lesson, Nature, let me learn of thee”, /t/ in “Of toil unserver’d from tranquillity!” and the sound of /t/ and /s/ in “Their glorious tasks in silence perfecting.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ in and /n/ “One lesson, Nature, let me learn of thee”, the sound of /r/ in “Of toil unserver’d from tranquillity!” and the sound of /n/ and /s/ in “Their glorious tasks in silence perfecting”.

 One lesson which in every wind is blown,